npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_about_categories.md

 folder: mydoc
 ---

-Once you [create a budget](mydoc_creating_budget.html), you can set up **budget categories** that define the type and nature of your expenses.
+After you [create a budget](mydoc_creating_budget.html), you can set up **budget categories** that define the type and nature of your expenses.
 With budget categories, you establish on what you spend the money.

 YNAB offers a list of preset categories based on the most common living expenses you might encounter.
 Change or delete them if they do not fit your budget, or add new ones.
 For example, if you travel often, you might have a category called **Travel**.